react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `navigationBarHidden`

-Boolean indicating whether navigation bar should be hidden for that particular screen.
+Boolean indicating whether the navigation bar should be hidden.
 Defaults to `false`

 Only supported on Android.